VincentNeemie/GlowingWaffle/readme.md

 <h1 align="center">
    GlowingWaffle
    </h1>
- GlowingWaffle is a Python class that allows you to perform basic penetration testing on a target system and generate a PDF report of the test results.
+ GlowingWaffle is a Python project that allows you to perform basic penetration testing on a target system and generate a PDF report of the test results.
  <p align="center">
      <a href="https://github.com/VincentNeemie/GlowingWaffle">
       <img src="https://repository-images.githubusercontent.com/642096176/7166164b-a3ba-4408-9d4a-12c919b478d7" alt="alt text">